andrewfishersb/SportsStats-Android/README.md

  * Refractor some activities into fragments (ie the format of the statistics)
  * Change CreateAPlayerActivity into a DialogFragment
  * Change around the database where player can hold a teamId but not need to wrapped in a team id on the outside
+ * Swipe a player to sub, this may launch a dialog box where a user will choose a player to switch then with
+ * Finish a game and once done see stats for everyone who took part

 ## Technologies Used